bottlesdevs/programs/Reviews/flstudio.md

 **Did it crash during tests execution?**
 Grade: Platinum
-Additional notes: So far crashes encountered during testing.
+Additional notes: So far no crashes encountered during testing.

 **Is it usable?**
 Grade: Platinum